How Health Star Ratings work

 Health Star Ratings are suitable for most packaged foods but aren't usually used on foods that:

-Health Star Ratings are voluntary, so you won’t see them on all packaged foods.
-If your favourite packaged food does not have a rating, you can contact the company to encourage them to use health stars.
+Health Star Ratings are voluntary, so you won't see them on all packaged foods.

-If you have questions or concerns about a health star rating
+If you have questions or concerns about a Health Star Rating

 You might have questions about or don't agree with the way a company has used health stars.
 If this happens, contact the company directly to discuss your concerns.